Robolta/HLP-Brute-Force-V2/README.md

 Each layer has a set of layers which can follow it, this is generally smaller than the set of all unique layers.
 Similar to Unique Layers, we can apply a Group Check but not Function Legality since their location isn't defined.
+It is important to remember that some pairs can have no child pairs to follow it.
+This doesn't mean you can discard the layer, as it can still go on the output end, but be careful trying to iterate over its 0 children.

 ### Union-Intersection (Unimplemented)